matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 Full details on how to carry out this configuration change is given [below](#configuring-certificates-for-compatibility-with-synapse-100).
-A timeine and some frequently asked questions are also given below.
+A timeline and some frequently asked questions are also given below.

 For more details and context on the release of the r0.1 Server/Server API and imminent Matrix 1.0 release, you can also see our